Myxir294/Simple_DS18B20_One_Wire_STM32/README.md

 The programs allow to operate DS18B20 1-Wire temperature sensor via Nucleo L476RGT6 board, using bit-banging or UART.
 All the code was made using STM32 Cube IDE, so it can be easily migrated to another STM32-type board and used in simple projects.

-The code is a part of my STM32 training with an online course from polish website Forbot.pl, but I find it nice so I decided to share it.
+The code is a part of my STM32 training with an online course.
 It's mainly focused on being easy to understand and as simple as possible.

 There are two versions that communicate via 1-Wire differently - one uses bit-banging, the other uses UART (more efficient way, but needs additional dedicated peripheral).